abz-conf/abz-conf.github.io/.github/src/content/site/2025/Workshop.md

 - Simulation and Co-simulation
 - Case studies with aerial vehicles

-If you are interested in giving a presentation at the workshop, send a short abstract (1 or 2 pages of PDF) to fabian.vu@hhu.de.
+If you are interested in giving a presentation at the workshop, we encourage you to send a short abstract (1 or 2 pages of PDF) to Fabian.Vu@hhu.de.